 An honorable mention goes to the Renegade Raider, (Season 1 Season Store), Black Knight (Season 2 Battle Pass), Blue Team Leader (PS Bundle), and the Double Helix (Switch Bundle), simply because not many players have access to those skins.

-The rarest glider to have ever appeared in the Item Shop continues to be the Modern, which hasn't been seen in the Shop for over 360 days.
+The rarest glider to have ever appeared in the Item Shop continues to be the Raptor, which hasn’t been seen in the Shop for over 388 days.

 Similar to the oufit skins, a special mention has to be made for the glider that came with the Blue Team Leader PS exclusive set.

-The pickaxe that has not been seen in the Item Shop the longest is currently the Slamdunk, which hasn't appeared in the Shop for 269 days.
+The pickaxe that has not been seen in the Item Shop the longest is currently the Piledriver, which hasn’t appeared in the Shop for 367 days.

-Second through fourth on the list are Confused, Thumbs Up, and Thumbs Down, all of which have not been seen in the Shop for over 237 days.
-Rounding off the top five is Baller at 236 days.
+Second and third on the list are Thumbs Up and Thumbs Down, both of which have not been seen in the Shop for over 364 days.
+Rounding off the top five are Go!
+Go!
+Go!
+(329 days) and Fist Pump (323 days).

 Of course, most of these cosmetic items are always liable to instantly losing their rarity if they ever get added back into the Item Shop.
 That’s why it’s probably never a good idea to invest or overspend for cosmetics that are considered “rare.”